Colorectal Cancer Awareness

 Colorectal Cancer Treatment

 Coming to grips with a colorectal cancer diagnosis is not easy and choosing the right surgeon is one of the most important decisions a patient will make.
 Of the 70,000 practicing U.S. surgeons, only 1,300 are colorectal surgeons with advanced training.
-At Virginia Hospital Center, patients have access to board-certified colorectal surgeon, Jennifer McQuade, MD, FACS, FASCRS and her partner Rebekah Kim, MD of Washington Colorectal Surgery.
+At Virginia Hospital Center, patients have access to board-certified colorectal surgeons, Jennifer McQuade, MD, FACS, FASCRS and Rebekah Kim, MD, FACS of Virginia Hospital Center Physician Group – Colorectal Surgery.

 - Many colon tumor surgeries are performed laparoscopically through three small incisions resulting in minimal scarring, less pain, a shorter Hospital stay and faster recovery.